Skip to content

 1. Create an onboarding pack

 Remember, onboarding begins before your new hire has even started.
 An onboarding pack or employee handbook should include all the need-to-know information for doing their job correctly and answering any questions they might have.
+For a thorough onboarding checklist for hospitality staff, ensure all compliance, payroll, and scheduling elements are included.
+Including a restaurant employee handbook provides another resource for your team to refer to throughout employment.

 Start by letting your new employee know exactly what to expect from their first few weeks and what will be expected from them.
 You can also include a checklist for them to work through during onboarding.